 It’s your call whether you’re full steam ahead with homeschooling or decided it’s not something you want to attempt right now.
 There’s no right answer other than to do what works best for you and your family.
 It was always an option to say no to things even before the pandemic.
 Now it feels like survival mode between staying employed, keeping up with school work, and feeling sane.

 What can we do when things feel out of control?
 Take it in stride.

 Some days I’m all over it like a ninja.
 I maneuver lesson plans during a work break or lunch.
 We complete lessons before dinner and things flow together seamlessly.
 Other days, I’m completely overwhelmed and just don’t feel like doing it.
 So I don’t.

-Honor your feelings in that moment.
+Honor your feelings at that moment.
 It’s harder to push through when you aren’t up for it.
 Take a deep breath and pick it up later when the moment feels more aligned.

-I have found many things I love about working remote.
+I have found many things I love about working remotely.
 I don’t feel the morning rush like I did when I had to get two kids and myself out the door each morning.
-On the other hand, it can be harder to focus on the work day at hand when you have the kids home with you.
+On the other hand, it can be harder to focus on the workday at hand when you have the kids home with you.
 Here’s what has helped me get into the work groove.

 1. Establish a Workspace

-I go between my kitchen table and my office, depending on the day schedule and the conference calls I have throughout the day.
+I go between my kitchen table and my office, depending on the daily schedule and the conference calls I have throughout the day.
 Both areas are laptop and video-call friendly.
-My kids understand now what it means if mom or dad have a call.
+My kids understand now what it means if mom or dad has a call.
 That was part of their learning curve.

 2. Define Your Work Hours